-The University of Cape Coast established the Centre for Continuing Education in 1997.
-The Centre is an affiliated member of the West African Distance Education Association (WADEA).
-The Centre, apart from being a sub vented sector of the Ministry of Education, maintains active collegial relationship with the sister universities in Ghana and Simon Fraser University of Canada.
+The College of Distance Education (CoDE) was created in 1st August,2014 out of the Centre for Continuing Education which was established in 1997.
+The CoDE is an affiliated member of the West African Distance Education Association (WADEA).
+CoDE, apart from being a sub vented sector of the Ministry of Education, maintains active collegial relationship with the sister universities in Ghana and Simon Fraser University of Canada.

 - Provide opportunities for people to pursue higher education;